zeptofs/nz-api-documentation/source/index.html.md

 Split will automatically aggregate debits that are:

 - From the same bank account; and
+- Have the same description; and
 - Initiated by the same Split account.

 Likewise for credits:

 - To the same bank account; and
+- Have the same description; and
 - Initiated by the same Split account.

-Should you prefer aggregation to be disabled, please contact [support@splitpayments.com.au](mailto:support@splitpayments.com.au).
+Should you prefer debit aggregation to be disabled, please contact [support@splitpayments.com.au](mailto:support@splitpayments.com.au).
 Note that additional charges may apply.

 ## Webhooks